Pontifical Catholic University of Puerto Rico: Schools

 In 1961, the university started the School of Law providing graduate law studies and student exchange programs with other law schools in the United States and in Spain.
 The school has been host to famous and respected Puerto Rican law professors, including former Puerto Rico governor Rafael Hernández Colón.

 In 1976, the university started the School of Medicine as a graduate medical education program, which, when reorganized, became an independent private institution now known as the Ponce Health Sciences University.

 In 2009, the university opened a School of Architecture.

 In 2011, the university announced it was engaging in a $20 million expansion plan that would result in the creation of three new schools over a ten-year period.
 The three new schools were reported to be a School of Graphical Design, a School of Fashion, and a School of Cinematic Arts.

 Campuses

 Aside from its main campus in Ponce, specifically on barrio Canas Urbano, on Avenida Las Americas (PR-163), the university has two additional campuses: the Pontifical Catholic University of Puerto Rico at Arecibo in Arecibo and the Pontifical Catholic University of Puerto Rico at Mayagüez in Mayagüez.
 It also has a satellite extension in Coamo.
 The Pontifical Catholic University of Puerto Rico School of Architecture is also a separate campus and is located across from Plaza Las Delicias at the historic Forteza Building in downtown Ponce.
+In 2025 Bayamón Central University merged with PUCPR, thus establishing a third campus in Bayamon.